Convex-Dev/convex-web/src/main/resources/markdown/client_api.md

 }
 ```

-Wheter or not if there's a CVM error, the HTTP status will be 200 indicating that the Query was executed.
+Whether or not there's a CVM error, the HTTP status will be 200 indicating that the Query was executed.

 ### Error cases